Revenue per Employee Calculator: Measure Business Efficiency & Performance

 Technology Sector

-High revenue per employee expectations due to:
+Technology companies often achieve higher revenue per employee due to:

-• Scalable digital products
+• Scalable digital products and services

 • High-value intellectual property